 - X The school has a COVID-19 Containment, Response and Control Plan that describes the school's comprehensive approach to preventing and containing the spread of COVID-19 on campus.
-The Plan includes, but is not limited to the following elements: - X A designated COVID-19 Compliance Team that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19.
+The Plan includes, but is not limited to the following elements: - X A designated COVID-19 Compliance Team that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID- 19.
 One member of this team is designated as a liaison to DPH in the event of an outbreak on campus - X A plan or protocol, for steps that will be taken immediately upon notification of school officials that any member of the school community (faculty, staff, student or visitor) tests positive for, or has symptoms consistent with COVID-19.
 The plan addresses: - Immediate separation of the case from the school community to self-isolation at home if notification occurs while the case is on-site.
-The plan must allow for temporary, on-site isolation of the case if arrangements are needed for the person's return to their home. - Fact-sheets or other informational materials that are to be given to the case (or appropriate family member/s if the case is a child) covering regulations governing self-isolation and links to sites with further information. - X A plan or protocol to initiate a School Exposure Management Plan consistent with DPH guidance that outlines procedures for:
+The plan must allow for temporary, on-site isolation of the case if arrangements are needed for the person's return to their home. - Fact-sheets or other informational materials that are to be given to the case (or appropriate family member/s if the case is a child) covering regulations governing self-isolation and links to sites with further information.

+A plan or protocol to initiate a School Exposure Management Plan consistent with DPH guidance that outlines procedures for:

-- Isolation of case(s); - Identification of persons exposed to cases at school; - o Immediate quarantine of exposed employees and/or students; and - Assurance of access to testing for all exposed individuals within the school as the basis for further control measures. - Notification of DPH of all confirmed cases of COVID-19 disease among employees and children who had been at school at any point within 14 days prior to the illness onset date.
-The illness onset date is the COVID-19 test date or Symptom Onset Date of the infected person, whichever is earlier.
-Reporting of cases should be done within 1 business day of the school's notification of the case.
-This can be completed online using the secure web application:
+- Isolation of case(s); - o Identification of persons exposed to cases at school; - o Immediate quarantine of exposed employees and/or students; and - Assurance of access to testing for all exposed individuals within the school as the basis for further control measures.

+Notifying DPH of all confirmed cases of COVID-19 disease among employees and children who had been at school at any point within 14 days prior to becoming ill.
+The illness start date is the COVID-19 test date or Symptom Onset Date of the infected person, whichever is earlier.
+Reporting of cases should be done by email by completing the COVID-19 Case and Contact Line List for the Educational Sector and sending it to ACDC-Education@ph.lacounty.gov within 1 business day of being notified of the case.
+A plan to immediately report a cluster of cases (3 or more cases within 14 days) to the Department of Public Health via email at ACDC-Education@ph.lacounty.gov or by calling (888) 397-3993 or